 Whom should I choose as my executor?

 You should appoint as your executor someone you trust and who is capable of serving.
 Common choices for executors are spouses, siblings, adult children, or close friends.
 However, you should keep in mind that people close to you may be grieving, so you should appoint someone whom you can trust to handle your matters during a difficult time.
 Also, just because a person is close to you does not necessarily mean they are the right person to serve as an executor.
 You may not name a minor or a person who has been convicted of a felony to serve as executor of your will.
 Some states may have additional limitations or requirements if you choose someone who is out of state to serve as your executor.
 Typically, your attorney will suggest that you name an alternate person to serve as executor in the event that the first person you name is unable or unwilling to serve.

 Whom should I choose as guardian for my children?

 Choosing a guardian for your children is one of the most difficult decisions a person needs to make when preparing estate planning documents.
 Two types of guardianships exist; guardian of the person and guardian of the estate.
 The guardian of the estate is the individual named to manage the money or assets of the child, while the guardian of the person is the individual who steps in to serve as the child’s parent if the parents are no longer living or able to do so.
 One person can serve in both roles, or you can name a different person for each.
 You should choose people who share similar values, parenting styles, and goals to you.
 Also, you may want to consider choosing someone who is young enough and/or physically capable of carrying out your wishes and able to serve as a guardian until your minor children reach adulthood.
-Most parents would prefer to make sure that

 Can I disinherit a spouse?